whipowill/quake-mod-scarlet/README.md

 - [Level Book Design](https://book.leveldesignbook.com/appendix/resources/quake) - some modding instructions from a slick website
 - [Quake Bot Archive](https://github.com/Jason2Brownlee/QuakeBotArchive) - an archive of all Quake bot versions w/ a little history
 - [FrikBot Waypoint Files](https://github.com/whipowill/quake-mod-frikbot-waypoints) - an archive of all the bot waypoints files
+- [Tome of Preach](https://tomeofpreach.wordpress.com/about/) - not using anything from here but might someday